L0R3NZ0-L30Z/DRONE/Payload/Tasks.md

 - Get onboard accelerometer info.

+- Get onboard Magnometer info.

-- Process the accelerometer data from both inputs.
+- Proces all data from sensors to remove noise.

-- Motor output.
+- PID for all axes.

 - Batterie measurments.